juji-io/docs/docs/quality-chatbot-design-tips.md

 `akjds;laksdjfsl;kdjfa;lskdjf` When a Juji chatbot sees that in response to a pretty straightforward question, it can detect that its gibberish and respond in a way that helps the user return to a more motivated place, if that's possible.
 Even  person with a less-than-goldfish length attention span will appreciate the bot's good intentions, and after adding some more gibberish may be silently impressed that here was a bot that kind of understood their idea of a joke rather than deliver some completely robotic fallback like "I'm still learning.
 Run your answer by me again."
 Juji bots like to learn but `akjds;laksdjfsl;kdjfa;lskdjf` is definitely not on the curriculum.

-Juji regards "non-answers" the sanme way as it treats `asdfasdfouywer9uw09eru1` The classic non-answer is `I don't know` Using the gibberish detection workflow you can decide whether to accept an non-answer response as shown below.
+Juji regards "non-answers" the same way as it treats `asdfasdfouywer9uw09eru1` The classic non-answer is `I don't know` Using the gibberish detection workflow you can decide whether to accept an non-answer response as shown below.

 <p align="center"><img src="../img/topic-setting-1.png" alt="Topic
 Setting 1" width="650"/></p>